 Not only is the place great in every way, because of its small quaint streets and lots of canals, but it’s also the home of DutchReview!
 Trying not to be biased here, but Leiden is actually a beautiful place.
-It actually has the most canals in the Netherlands, after Amsterdam.
+It has the most canals in the Netherlands, after Amsterdam.
 It’s also home to a variety of great museums (which beat Amsterdam any day!)
-It’s also a great biking city.

 So, what can I do in Leiden?
 You can visit the Leiden markets, visit a variety of different museums (such as The Museum for Antiquities and the Museum of Ethnology), take a boat trip, or hire one yourself, shop and sit on the terraces with a beer.
 There is so much to do in Leiden (some of which is free too!)